-At times it may be necessary for an individual member of the bargaining unit or for the administration to sever their professional relationship.
+At times it may be necessary for an individual member of the bargaining unit to sever their professional relationship or for the administration to sever the professional relationship.
 Such severance may take place in any of the following ways:

 A. Resignation